Arnona

-Arnona (ארנונה) is an upscale neighborhood in southern Jerusalem, situated between the neighborhood of Talpiot and kibbutz Ramat Rachel.
+Arnona (ארנונה) is a neighborhood in southern Jerusalem, situated between the neighborhood of (North) Talpiot and kibbutz Ramat Rachel.

+Today Arnona and Talpiot are used interchangeably with no real distinction between them.

 Etymology

 The most common explanation for the neighborhood's name is its view of the biblical River Arnon, now Wadi Mujib in Jordan, running from the Moab Hills to the Dead Sea.